Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Proposed Model

 The original transformer model was designed for sequence transduction tasks on text data.
 TD and text have inherently different structures and as such, their feature engineering strategies differ as well.
 For instance, preprocessing raw text data is usually done by tokenization, whereas for TD, it is common to normalize numerical features and one-hot-encode categorical.

 To account for these differences, two main changes are made to the transformer architecture.
 First, groups of features representing conceptual information are manually defined before training.
 Hence, for the TD case, instead of having attention matrices where each word's projection attends every other word's projection, we have conceptual groups of features that attend other groups of features.
+Features within TD can often be grouped intuitively and naturally based on factors such as their source (e.g. sensors, monitoring systems, surveys) and type (e.g demographic, ordinal, or geospatial data).
+Unlike other data modalities, in the context of TD, this type of a-priori knowledge is generally accessible.
+In this sense, conceptual grouping exploits an advantage specific to TD that we aim at accommodating for in our design\footnote{In the absence of such prior information, concept groups can be easily formed through clustering or, with minor adjustments, the individual features can be utilized as direct inputs to our model.}.
 Second, given that TD does not provide sequential information, positional encoding is disabled.
 The adapted transformer architecture is trained for the classification task at hand.

 Let $x_{1} \in \mathcal{R}^{k_{1}}$, $x_{2} \in \mathcal{R}^{k_{2}}$, ..., $x_{m} \in \mathcal{R}^{k_{m}}$ be the concept groups of features.
 We project $x_{i}$ into latent space $\mathcal{R}^{d}$ by defining: $\tilde{x_{i}}= D_{i}x_{i} \in \mathcal{R}^{d}$, with $D_{i} \in \mathcal{R}^{d\times k_{i}}$ trainable.
 Then, $X = [\tilde{x_{1}}, ..., \tilde{x_{m}}]^{T} \in \mathcal{R}^{m\times d}$.
 Following \cite{attention2017}, we obtain attention coefficients $a_{i,j}$ by defining $V = XW^{V}$, $K=XW^{K}$, $Q=XW^{Q}$, with $W^{V}, W^{K}, W^{Q} \in \mathcal{R}^{d\times d}$ trainable matrices, and $V, K, Q \in \mathcal{R}^{m\times d}$.
-We have that $\frac{QK^{T}}{\sqrt{d}} \in \mathcal{R}^{m\times m}$ and $A = [a_{i,j}] = softmax(\frac{QK^{T}}{\sqrt{d}} V) \in \mathcal{R}^{m\times d}$.
+We have that $\frac{QK^{T}}{\sqrt{d}} \in \mathcal{R}^{m\times m}$, $A = [a_{i,j}] = softmax(\frac{QK^{T}}{\sqrt{d}}) \in \mathcal{R}^{m\times m} $ and $AV \in \mathcal{R}^{m\times d}$.